Politics of Glasgow: Westminster

 The Parliament of the United Kingdom (located at the Palace of Westminster in London) legislates on matters such as taxation, foreign policy, defence, employment and trade.
 For elections to the House of Commons of this parliament, the city area is currently (as of 2020, since 2005) divided among seven United Kingdom Parliamentary constituencies, with each returning one Member of Parliament (MP) by the first-past-the-post system of election.

 Glasgow has returned at least two MPs to Westminster since the creation of the first Glasgow constituency in 1832, despite the suppression of the 'Radical War' a decade or so earlier.
 The town, by then already the largest in Scotland with 200,000 residents, was split off from the Clyde Burghs constituency, which itself had been created from a merger of four Parliament of Scotland seats, one of which was Glasgow, established in 1630.
 The initial Westminster seat was divided into seven constituencies in the Redistribution of Seats Act 1885.
 Some Glasgow women played a prominent role in the struggles for Women's suffrage in Scotland.

 The rise in the labour movement in the early-twentieth century and the social composition of industrial Glasgow at the time led to its politics being dubbed the Red Clydeside.
-Notable protests included rent strikes over sub-standard housing led by the Glasgow Women's Housing Association, and a post-World War I city centre rally led by the trade unions to which the UK Government responded with armed intervention by soldiers and tanks, known as the Battle of George Square.
+Notable protests included rent strikes over sub-standard housing led by the Glasgow Women's Housing Association, and a post-World War I city centre rally led by the trade unions which led to rioting, known as the Battle of George Square, to which the Sheriff of Lanarkshire responded by calling for military aid.
 18,000 Glasgow men had died in the conflict, from a total of 200,000 who enlisted.
 In the 1930s, hundreds of left-wing Glaswegians volunteered to join the International Brigades to assist the Republican faction in the Spanish Civil War, with 65 being killed in the conflict.